-He did it by becoming famous for doing dangerous things, and then leveraging his fame to raise awareness and money to conserve way more wildlife then he otherwise could of.
+He did it by becoming famous for doing dangerous things, and then leveraging his fame to raise awareness and money to conserve way more wildlife than he otherwise could have.

 Steve never did it for the money, or for the fame, or to impress girls...